McGill Redbirds soccer

 The McGill Redbirds soccer team is an intercollegiate varsity men's soccer team representing McGill University and competes in the RSEQ conference of U Sports.

-The program has won three U Sports national championships, in 1981, 1982, and 1997.
+Established in 1898, the program has won three U Sports national championships, in 1981, 1982, and 1997.
 The program also features 17 RSEQ conference championship winners.

+History

+In the XIX century, sports were an important part of the Montreal community, with early forms of rugby, soccer (in summer), and ice hockey (in winter), an even baseball.
+McGill students used to participate in those sporting activities in late 1840s and early 1850s.